dbpedia/databus/devenv/README.md

 cd ../..
 ```

+## Git workflow

+Feature work happens on a branch that is merged into `dev`.
+Small fixes are committed on `dev` directly.

+`server/package.json` field `version` is the release version.
+The web UI shows that string in the banner (top right).

+### Dev image

+A push to `dev` builds and pushes:

+- `ghcr.io/dbpedia/databus:dev`
+- `docker.io/dbpedia/databus:dev`

+### Release image

+A push to `main` reads `server/package.json` `version`.
+If no git tag with that name exists, the workflow builds `docker.io/dbpedia/databus:<version>` and tags that commit with the same version.
+If the tag already exists, it does not build.

+Merging into `main` without a new version is a no-op for images.
+Bump `version` in `server/package.json` on the commit that should be released.

+To rebuild an existing version and move its git tag onto the current `main` commit, open Actions → **Release Docker image** → **Run workflow** (branch `main`).

+Docker Hub publishes need repo secrets `DOCKERHUB_USERNAME` and `DOCKERHUB_TOKEN`.
+The release job force-updates the version tag, so a ruleset must allow the Actions token to do that.

+The GitHub default branch is still `master`.
+Release publishing starts once `main` exists.

 ## Building the Databus Docker Image

 The following instructions will build the docker image for the Databus Server.
 Only do this if you want to run the Databus as a dockerized application.
 If you want to run the Databus without docker, you can skip this section.